Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 python synergy_tools.py --sandbox-data-dir sandbox_data
 ```

+`EXPORT_SYNERGY_METRICS` starts the Prometheus exporter while
+`AUTO_TRAIN_SYNERGY` enables periodic weight training.
+Adjust `AUTO_TRAIN_INTERVAL` or `SYNERGY_METRICS_PORT` to fit your setup.
 Press <kbd>Ctrl+C</kbd> to stop both services.
 The same environment variables are
 respected as when running `run_autonomous.py`.

+Note that the visual agent accepts only a single request at a time.
+If you run the sandbox alongside these tools, wait until `/status` returns
+`{"active": false}` before sending another job.

 ### Troubleshooting synergy services